Numerical relativity surrogate model with memory effects and post-Newtonian hybridization: Error Quantification

 First, we can simply compare the hybrid waveform to the NR waveform in the hybridization window.
 This check will determine the combined discrepancy that results from the discrepancy between the PN and NR waveforms and from using the smooth transition function in Eq.~\eqref{eqn:smoothingfunction}.
 Next, to examine the error introduced from using PN for the early inspiral parts of our hybrid waveform, we can compare the hybrid to a simulation that has identical binary parameters, but a larger initial BH separation.
 Fortunately, of the simulations that we include in our surrogate's training data set, 37 of them have these longer extensions that we can use for a comparison with the hybrid waveforms.

 To quantify the error for these comparisons, we use the following function:

 For the first comparison, we compute the error within the hybridization window, where $t_{1}$ is roughly $3000M$ before merger and $t_{2}$ is the time at which the system has undergone $3$ orbits since $t_{1}$.
 For the latter comparison, we first map the long NR waveforms to the BMS frame of the training NR waveforms and then compute the error between these waveforms from $t_{1}=-6000M$ to the end of the hybridization widow.
 The results of these comparisons are shown in Fig.~\ref{fig:hyb_err}.
-We observe that our two estimates for the hybridization error are low and often overlap with the estimate of the NR resolution error.
+We observe that our two estimates for the hybridization error are low, but tend to be higher than the estimate of the NR resolution error.
 Note, though, that the NR resolution errors, which were computed for a smaller subset of NR simulations for which the higher resolution data was available, come from simulations that are for more comparable mass binaries.
 Because the difficulty of NR simulations increases with mass ratio, we therefore expect that the NR resolution error that we computed is a minor underestimate of the true error.
-Regardless, Fig.~\ref{fig:hyb_err} suggests that our training waveforms are limited by both the resolution of the NR simulations as well as the accuracy of the PN waveforms.
+Regardless, Fig.~\ref{fig:hyb_err} suggests that our training waveforms are primarily limited by the accuracy of the PN waveforms, rather than the NR resolution error.